Training, consultancy and teaching

 Healthy Cities - Masters level module

-The module “Healthy Cities” is also offered to full-time and part-time MSc Urban Planning students as well as a Continuous Professional Development course.
+The module “Healthy Cities” is also offered to full-time and part-time students of the MSc Urban Planning course as well as a Continuous Professional Development course.
 This is an unusual module.
 It bridges the gap between two normally separate areas of policy: public health and urban planning.
 The common ground is the human environment, which is a major determinant of health and wellbeing.
 The focus of the course is the planning of healthy human settlements.

 The relationship between health and planning is intimate.
 Modern town planning originated in the nineteenth century because of public health concerns.
 After being lost for a while, that knot is being tied again now, in the light of the influence of town planning on healthy lifestyles and health inequalities.